Skip to main content

 And even big companies fall prey to some of these biases.
 And what you really need to do is actually take sometimes even a bigger step back.
 So you can see the forest for the trees, right?
 So you can see that bigger picture and say, okay, so what are the big problems?
 We can only move at a certain pace.

 We have certain constraints, right?
 The tech.
-Needs more work.
+I Need more work.
 It’s harder to build in this tech.
 We can only move so quickly, right?
 It’s harder to build with this code, whatever these constraints are.
 We’re in a more regulated space.
 So we’re, legally it’s harder to [00:40:00] build for whatever reason.

 Right.
 There’s so many things that often slow down businesses.
-And so you have to be more careful about the the steps that you take and therefore more sure that the steps you take are the right ones.
+And so you have to be more careful about the steps that you take and therefore more sure that the steps you take are the right ones.
 And so with that in mind.
 Making sure that you get to the heart of the problems that you’re solving is even more important.

 And so if somebody says, well, hey, it’s super important that you build this integration.
 Cool.
 You need to make sure that aligns with problems that are important for the business to solve.
 Not just one customer.
 But important for the core business to solve.
 And so you only understand that if you really ask those questions and really understand the problem that a customer is trying to solve for.